EricGomesGregory/Unity-ProgressionSystem/README.md

 # Progression System
-This is a free and open system to store progression during gameplay...
+This is a free and open system to store progression during gameplay using scriptable objects.

 ## Description
 The system is structures with the following elements